nefilim/ScalaChefClient/README.md

 ChefClientScala
 ===============

 Very minimal Chef Server async client written in Scala (2.10) with Spray (1.3.1).
+The motivation for this library is to do network discovery and drive an operational dashboard.

-Only supports node listing and node index search right now, with limited response parsing of the search results (see [SearchResults]).
+Only supports node listing and node index search right now, with limited response parsing of the search results (see [SearchResults]), everything that is needed to satisfy the original motivation.

 Sample Usage